 Remember to list the websites that you have used in preparing your report.

 Microsoft Word has a 'references' menu.
 This is a drop down menu for 'citations and bibliography' - this is a good way to insert reference citations in the text and produces a bibliography that can be inserted at the end of the report - give it a go!

-Task two: preparation for work on the core principles of biology, chemistry and physics
+Task two: preparation for work on the core principles of biology, chemistry, physics and forensic science

-Please complete each of the following tasks, these give opportunity to re-visit and re-cap on key fundamentals from your GCSE programme of study.
+Please complete each of the following tasks, these give opportunity to re-visit and re-cap on key fundamentals from your GCSE programme of study, which apply to forensic science and also to explore some early ideas of forensic study, which will be extended upon through later study.